 Waltz Amalgamation: The Waltz Amalgamation introduces students to the ¾ time signature.
 Music is much slower to develop control, and "light and shade" in beating.
 The Waltz Amalgamation is introduced at Elementary Tap One.

 Latin Amalgamation: This amalgamation is introduced at Intermediate Tap One and is an alternate option for the Waltz Amalgamation.
 This style/genre introduces students to the Latin tap vocabulary with arm lines, and body angles.

 Dance: The Dance is teacher choreographed and incorporated at all levels.

-In Terms 1 and 2, lessons are focussed on learning the syllabus and there is the option for students to sit examinations and/or a performance award in Term 3, September.
+In Terms 1 and 2, lessons are focussed on learning the syllabus and there is the option for students to sit examinations/assessment and/or a performance award in Term 3, September.
 In Term 3, students work on their final preparations for exams and/or performance awards and begin to learn choreography for our show.
 In Term 4, students continue learning and polishing routines for our show held mid November then begin learning the next level after the show.